CaliforniaCoinCAC/californiacoin/INSTALL.md

-Building Nyc3
+Building Californiacoin
 ================

-See doc/build-*.md for instructions on building the various elements of the Nyc3 Core reference implementation of Nyc3.
+See doc/build-*.md for instructions on building the various elements of the Californiacoin Core reference implementation of Californiacoin.